ChogoriPeak/Water-CD/README.md

 Please click on one of the links above to begin the download of the dataset.

-Dataset Contents
+##Dataset Contents

-The "watercd" dataset includes the following files and folders:
+The "Water-cd" dataset includes the following files and folders:

 - README.md: This file provides an overview of the dataset, including detailed information and usage guidelines.